vkopli/gtsam_vio/README.md

 # State estimation for legged robots using GTSAM

 ## Preliminaries
-* This package uses the feature tracker and image processor nodelet included with [msckf_vio](https://github.com/KumarRobotics/msckf_vio).
+* This package uses the feature tracker and image processor nodelet included with [msckf_vio] (https://github.com/KumarRobotics/msckf_vio).

 ## Instructions to Run